1997 Pacific hurricane season: Retirement

-The World Meteorological Organization retired one name in the spring of 1998: Pauline.
-It was replaced in the 2003 season by Patricia.
-In 2006, a name from the Central Pacific list was retired due to its effects west of the International Dateline in this season: Paka.
-The name Pama was chosen as the replacement name.
+The World Meteorological Organization (WMO) retired the name Pauline in the spring of 1998 from future use in the Eastern Pacific on accounts of impacts in southern Mexico.
+It was replaced with Patricia for the 2003 season.
+Later, in 2007, the WMO retired the name Paka from future use in the Central Pacific due to its impacts on Guam.
+The name Pama was chosen as its replacement.